-Members of the Commission participating in chub mackerel fisheries in areas under national jurisdiction adjacent to the Convention Area are requested to take compatible measures in paragraph 1 and 3.
-Such Members may divert part of their catch limit for areas under their jurisdiction to their own catch of chub mackerel in the Convention Area by vessels entitled to fly their flags and authorized to fish for chub mackerel provided that: (i) the Member has established a catch limit for chub mackerel in its jurisdiction; (ii) the Member has notified the Commission of the catch limit; and (iii) the total catch of the Member in the Convention Area and the areas under their jurisdiction adjacent to the Convention Area will not exceed the Member’s total catch limit for its jurisdiction.
+Members of the Commission participating in mackerel fisheries in areas under national jurisdiction adjacent to the Convention Area are requested to take compatible measures in paragraph 1 and 3.
+Such Members may divert part of their catch limit for areas under their jurisdiction to their own catch of chub mackerel and blue mackerel in the Convention Area by vessels entitled to fly their flags and authorized to fish for chub mackerel and chub mackerel provided that: (i) the Member has established a catch limit for chub mackerel and blue mackerel in its jurisdiction; (ii) the Member has notified promptly the Executive Secretary of the starting date of the diversion and annually reported the catch limit that they diverted in accordance with this paragraph in their Annual Report; and (iii) the total catch of the Member in the Convention Area and the areas under their jurisdiction adjacent to the Convention Area will not exceed the Member’s total catch limit for its jurisdiction.

-Members of the Commission and CNCPs shall prohibit fishing vessels over 10,000 Gross Tonnage that are flying their flag and authorized to fish for chub mackerel, from fishing in the Convention Area.
+Members of the Commission and CNCPs shall prohibit fishing vessels over 10,000 Gross Tonnage that are flying their flag and authorized to fish for chub mackerel and blue mackerel, from fishing in the Convention Area.

-Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish for chub mackerel in the Convention Area record their catches, including incidental catches of other NPFC species, and any discards and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements.
+Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish for chub mackerel and blue mackerel in the Convention Area record their catches, including incidental catches of other NPFC species, and any discards and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements.

+6 bis. and 6 ter.
+[NPFC-2026-COM10-WP07 Rev.3 will be inserted here].

-To comply with the provisional measure stipulated in paragraph 3, Members of the Commission shall report to the Executive Secretary, in electronic format, monthly catches of chub mackerel in the Convention Area by fishing vessels flying their flags, as follows:
+To comply with the provisional measure stipulated in paragraph 3, Members of the Commission shall report to the Executive Secretary, in electronic format, monthly catches of chub mackerel and blue mackerel in the Convention Area by fishing vessels flying their flags, as follows:

-For trawlers: By the 10th of the next month, until the total accumulated catch by Members in a fishing season reaches 60% of the catch limit set out in paragraph 3 (b).
-After the total accumulated catch by Members in a fishing season reaches 60% of the annual catch limit set out in paragraph 3 (b), Members of the Commission shall report to the Executive Secretary, in electronic format, weekly catches of chub mackerel in the Convention Area by trawlers flying their flags, by Wednesday of the next week.
+For trawlers: By the 10th of the next month, until the total accumulated catch by Members in a year reaches 60% of the catch limit set out in paragraph 3 (b).
+After the total accumulated catch by Members reaches 60% of the annual catch limit set out in paragraph 3 (b), Members of the Commission shall report to the Executive Secretary, in electronic format, weekly catches of chub mackerel and blue mackerel in the Convention Area by trawlers flying their flags, by Wednesday of the next week.

-For purse seiners: By the 10th of the next month, until the total accumulated catch by Members in a fishing season reaches 60% of the catch limit set out in paragraph 3 (c).
-After the total accumulated catch by Members in a fishing season reaches 60% of the annual catch limit set out in paragraph 3 (c), Members of the Commission shall report to the Executive Secretary, in electronic format, weekly catches of chub mackerel in the Convention Area by purse seiners flying their flags, by Wednesday of the next week.
+For purse seiners: By the 10th of the next month, until the total accumulated catch by Members in a year reaches 60% of the catch limit set out in paragraph 3 (c).
+After the total accumulated catch by Members reaches 60% of the annual catch limit set out in paragraph 3 (c), Members of the Commission shall report to the Executive Secretary, in electronic format, weekly catches of chub mackerel and blue mackerel in the Convention Area by purse seiners flying their flags, by Wednesday of the next week.

-The Executive Secretary shall make publicly available the compiled catch of chub mackerel in the Convention Area on the Commission’s website, as well as each Member’s catch of chub mackerel in the Convention Area, on the Member’s page of Commission website without delay.
+The Executive Secretary shall make publicly available the compiled catch of chub mackerel and blue mackerel in the Convention Area on the Commission’s website, as well as each Member’s catch of chub mackerel and blue mackerel in the Convention Area, on the Member’s page of Commission website without delay.